benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q095-3.png)

-_**Q97:** Any phone that called more than 3 phones.
+_**Q97:** Any dragon that called more than 3 dragons.
 For each callee, more than 10 calls, or calls with total duration of more than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q097.png)

-_**Q98:** First, pass phones A that called more than 3 phones.
-Then, pass phone pairs (A,B) where A called B more than 10 calls, or calls with a total duration of > 100 minutes_
+_**Q98:** First, pass dragons A that called more than 3 dragons.
+Then, pass dragon pairs (A,B) where A called B more than 10 calls, or calls with a total duration of > 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q098.png)

-_**Q186:** Any phone to that 052-333-4444 called more than 10 calls of less than 10 minutes, and at least one call of 10 minutes or more_
+_**Q186:** Any dragon to that Balerion called more than 10 calls of less than 10 minutes, and at least one call of 10 minutes or more_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q186.png)

-_**Q99:** Any phone to that 052-333-4444 called more than 10 calls of less than 10 minutes, and no calls of 10 minutes or more_
+_**Q99:** Any dragon to that Balerion called more than 10 calls of less than 10 minutes, and no calls of 10 minutes or more_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q099.png)

-_**Q100:** Any phone to which 052-333-444 called with more then 10 (< 10 minutes calls), more than 10 calls on or after 1/1/2010, more than 15 (< 10 minutes calls) on or after 1/1/2010, and more than 100 calls_
+_**Q100:** Any dragon to which Balerion called with more then 10 (< 10 minutes calls), more than 10 calls on or after 1/1/1010, more than 15 (< 10 minutes calls) on or after 1/1/1010, and more than 100 calls_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q100.png)

-_**Q199:** Any phone that (called more than 10 times to each of more than 10 phones) and (called more than 20 times to less than 10 phones)_
+_**Q199:** Any dragon that (called more than 10 times to each of more than 10 dragons) and (called more than 20 times to less than 10 dragons)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q199.png)

-_**Q200:** Any phone that (called more than 10 times to each of more than 10 phones.
-For each of these 10 phones - the calls have exactly 2 distinct durations) and (called more than 20 times to less than 10 phones.
-The average call duration with all these phones - is greater than 3 minutes)_
+_**Q200:** Any dragon that (called more than 10 times to each of more than 10 dragons.
+For each of these 10 dragons - the calls have exactly 2 distinct durations) and (called more than 20 times to less than 10 dragons.
+The average call duration with all these dragons - is greater than 3 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q200.png)